MVP Development for Startups. Fast and Cheap Ways to Do it

 In general, the formation of an MVP’s functionality requires caution and balance.
 It is worth recalling the famous expression: «you will not get a second chance to make a first impression.»

-- Use well-established third-party APIs where appropriate, especially for functions that are not related to the core workings of the product.
+- Use well-established third-party APIs where appropriate, especially for functions unrelated to the product’s core workings.
 For example, a mailing function can be done by yourself, or you could integrate Mailchimp or another provider.
 Good project team analysts will always offer API options, thus allowing you to outsource any tasks of independent development.

 - Temporarily offload testing.
 Similar to our recommendations on MVP functionality, consider performing only those tests which you cannot do without.
 For example, you may choose to remove unit tests.
 Again, we urge caution, and we do not recommend completely abandoning these types of tests throughout an entire project.
 This can seriously impair the quality of software development, which will cast doubt on the entire development of your project.
 Nevertheless, this can be adopted as a temporary measure under circumstances where a startup lacks sufficient funding.
 As an absolute last resort, and if the project is small, then you can do without autotests.

 After the release of an MVP, we strongly advise that you return to using both unit tests and autotests on your project.
-After using your MVP to determine that your product is in demand, be sure to begin paying much closer attention to the quality of development.
+After using your MVP to determine that your product is in demand, be sure to begin paying much closer attention to the development quality.
 Practical tips on this topic are contained in our article on this

 - Make savings on the project team.
 This is something that should only be resorted to in the most extreme cases, for instance where there is an acute lack of funding.
 After all, IT product development is dependent on people, their ideas, and their skills.
 First and foremost, the successful implementation of any project depends on the team working on it.